asyml/ForteHealth/README.md

 **ForteHealth** is a biomedical and clinical domain centric framework designed to engineer complex ML workflows for several tasks including, but not limited to, Medical Entity Recognition, Negation Context Analysis and ICD Coding.
 ForteHealth allows practitioners to build ML components in a composable and modular way.
 It works in conjunction with Forte and Forte-wrappers project, and leverages the tools defined there to execute general  tasks vital in the biomedical and clinical use cases.

+**ForteHealth is in the incubation stage and still under development**

 ## Installation

 To install from source: